-Plan for care of mildly ill children in the center: When a child is found to be mildly ill, the Program Director or designee will contact the child's parents.
-If the parents cannot be reached, the Program Director or designee will contact the emergency contact person for the child.
-The child will be cared for in a quiet area of the classroom until the child is picked up.
-If the child is contagious, the child will wait in the office under supervision.
+PLAN FOR CARE OF MILDLY ILL CHILDREN IN THE CENTER: When a child is found to be mildly ill, the Center Director or designee will contact the child's parents.
+If the parents cannot be reached, the Center Director or designee will contact the emergency contact person for the child.

-The parent is expected to pick up the child as soon as possible and no longer than one hour after being notified.
-Parents must notify their Family Advocate of changes in emergency numbers.
+The parent is expected to pick up the child as soon as possible after being notified.
+Parents must notify their Family Advocate of changes in emergency numbers and e-mails.
 If job commitments or distance prohibits you from picking up your child within one hour, alternate arrangements are used.
 Alternate arrangements must be in place before your child enters our program and will remain in place during the child's stay at school.